Tongue Tension in Singing

 - Once you are done, stick your tongue out as far as you can.

 If this exercise was very painful you will need to do this at least once a day until it is not painful anymore.
-If you cannot go through the whole exercise because of too much pain you have strong tongue root tension and need to work on this, in this case do the exercise to the level of discomfort not pain, keep repeating this daily and slowly increase the number of repetitions you are doing on each side until you can do the full exercise without pain.
+If you cannot go through the whole exercise because of too much pain you have strong tongue root tension.
+My suggestion is that you need to work on this.
+In this case, do the exercise to the level of discomfort not pain.
+Keep repeating this daily.
+Slowly increase the number of repetitions you are doing on each side until you can do the full exercise without pain.

-After you have done this exercise you will feel your tongue better, so start singing and notice how much your tongue moves and wants to get involved.
+After you completed this exercise you will feel your tongue better.
+Now, start singing and notice how much your tongue moves and wants to get involved.